Coal’s Assault on Human Health with Dr. Alan Lockwood

 - How coal development impacts human health

-- Physicians for Social Responsiblity medical report "Coal’s Assault on Human Health"
+- Physicians for Social Responsibility medical report “Coal’s Assault on Human Health”

 - Information about the Health Hazards of Coal Development at Alaska Community Action on Toxics.

-- Alaska has 1/8th of the world’s coal reserves which is 1/2 of the reseves in the United States.
+- Alaska has 1/8th of the world’s coal reserves which is 1/2 of the reserves in the United States.
 Coal development projects have been proposed in much of Alaska.
-Learn more at: Alaskans for Energy Freedom

 - Groundtruth Trekking: Information from the ground on Alaska Coal.
 Learn more about active coal projects in Alaska:

 - Matanuska Valley Coalition (www.MatValley.org): local citizens concerned about proposed coal mines at Wishbone Hill, Jonesville, and Chickaloon all located in the Matanuska Moose Range near Palmer.